-Many people with Intrusive Thoughts, mistakenly think that they do not have compulsions, but they will be there.
-The compulsions not only make your intrusive thoughts worse, but they serve to keep it going.
+Many people with Intrusive Thoughts mistakenly think they do not have compulsions, but they will be there.
+The compulsions not only make your intrusive thoughts worse, but they serve to keep them going.

 Intrusive Thoughts have also been termed Pure O, which stands for Pure Obsessional.
-If you have Pure O I can see why you think you do not carry out compulsions, as you may only notice the obsessions; the obsessions are another word for your unwanted thoughts.
+If you have Pure O, I can see why you think you do not carry out compulsions, as you may only notice the obsessions; obsessions are another word for your unwanted thoughts.

-In this article I am not going to discuss how intrusive thoughts also have compulsions as you can read more about it in detail here.
-Rather I want to show you how the things you do to make yourself feel better, can in fact make things worse for you.
+In this article, I will not discuss how intrusive thoughts also have compulsions, as you can read more about them in detail here.
+Instead, I want to show you how the things you do to make yourself feel better can make things worse for you.

 Examples of Compulsions in Intrusive Thoughts

-- Any type of reassurance seeking; this can include going onto Google
+- Any reassurance-seeking, which can include going on Google

 - Avoiding things that you think might trigger your thoughts